Pier77Repeter/DiversityBOT/README.md

     - The bot id to register the slash commands
     - Coin prices since don't want a table in db

+- **`server.js`**:

+  - Simple web server that redirects to DiversityCraft's website, just needed to keep the bot online

 ### Directories

 - **`commands/`**: